SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 Ken's CSM training materials and online discourse from this time on reflect his growing realization that the Scrum Master should have no authority over the team.

 ### The Disavowal
 At a Scrum Gathering (probably Stockholm in late 2007), Ken publicly disavowed Scrum of Scrums.
-Soon all but one slide about it disappeared from his training deck.
+Nearly every slide about it disappeared from his training deck.
 In a discussion group many years later, Mike Beedle expressed regret for the Black Book's recommendation of using Scrum Masters as team representatives.

 In 2008, Craig Larman and Bas Vodde wrote in _Scaling Lean & Agile Development_:
 > The most common misconception regarding the SoS is the assumption that it is the best or only way to hold a coordination meeting in Scrum.
 The SoS seemed a reasonable idea when first proposed (based on limited experiments), but there are alternatives that people now realize may work better..."

+In 2015 Ken Schwaber introduced Nexus, a multi-team approach with one Product Owner, one Product Backlog, and no Scrum of Scrums.

 ## Why Scrum of Scrums Continues 16 Years After The Problems Are Known And 10 Years After Ken Disowned it

 My theory is that Scrum of Scrums is like a bad song we can't get out of our heads.
-I think other influential people (including Mike Cohn and  Jeff Sutherland) kept promoting it because we had so few agreed answers for organizations with more than 11 people.
+I think other influential people (including Mike Cohn and Jeff Sutherland, who became a Scrum trainer in 2008) kept promoting it because we had so few agreed answers for organizations with more than 11 people.
 Scrum of Scrums is not in the *Scrum Guide*, but it is built in the two top-marketed "big box" approaches to scaling.
 It's semi-discouraged in LeSS (the less marketed approach to scaling) because we keep finding alternatives that are better at increasing an organization's ability to learn and adapt.

 * * *